Final NFL Mock Draft (With Trades!)

 56. Seattle Seahawks Select-Milton Williams-DT-Louisiana Tech University

 The Seahawks let Jarran Reed go this off season and will need to fill the hole he left behind and Milton Williams is a good option to do just that.
-He's freak athlete but a raw prospect but should eventually develop into at least a quality player in his rookie contract.
+He's a freak athlete but a raw prospect but should eventually develop into at least a quality player in his rookie contract.

 57. Los Angeles Rams select-Andre Cisco-S-Syracuse University